 When it comes to brand loyalty, customers are more likely to be motivated by cost and availability for major home appliances.
 Whether they’re looking for a product for a new home or replacing an older, defunct unit in their existing home, there is typically a sense of urgency around choosing a product like a dishwasher, stove, or wash machine.

-About two-thirds of customers still make their purchase of a major appliance at a physical store, with home centers being the preferred retailer type, according to findings by The Home Improvement Research Institute.
+About two-thirds of customers still make their purchase of a major appliance at a physical store, with home centers being the preferred retailer type.
+They appreciate the opportunity to examine products in person, check out the features, and speak with professionals at retail locations.
 However, online purchases account for about 20% and buying online and picking up in-store accounts for another 13% of other purchases.

 Looking forward, customers have several options for where and how to purchase large home appliances.
-Online channels—through Amazon or even Best Buy and Costco—can be appealing because of their convenience and promise of delivery.
+Online channels—through Amazon or even Best Buy and Costco—can be appealing because of their convenience, the promise of home delivery services, and competitive pricing.
 While online channels don’t account for the same percentage of sales as they did during the COVID-19 pandemic, this purchase method maintains a higher rate than in 2018.

 Smaller local and regional distributors are wise to maintain a robust online presence that is able to compete, whether that’s by offering similar features, such as integrated product comparison tools, or by offering superior customer services, targeted marketing, and customer follow-up.
 Meanwhile, some brands, like Samsung, have opened experience retail stores to let customers who prefer brick-and-mortar channels to see and test products in person.